In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 sudo apt update

-Step IV – After adding the repository, we need to execute the below command to start the installation of the package of MariaDB.
+4. After adding the repository, we need to execute the below command to start the installation of the MariaDB package.

 sudo apt install mariadb-server